 ② Isothermal transformation to pearlite in the pearlite formation zone;

-③ It does not decompose during tempering heating and holding, but turns into martensite in the subsequent cooling process, which is the so-called “secondary quenching” phenomenon.
+③ It does not decompose during tempering heating and holding but turns into martensite in the subsequent cooling process, which is called “secondary quenching.”

-Note: thinking ① is the secondary quenching theory applied to the multiple tempering process of high speed steel?
+Note: Is point ① related to the secondary quenching theory applied to the multiple tempering process of high-speed steel?

 4. Effect of alloy elements on carbide transformation

-In the tempering process of alloy steel, cementite is usually transformed into stable special carbides through metastable carbides.
+Typically, during the tempering process of alloy steel, cementite is transformed into stable special carbides through metastable carbides.